georgi-zlatev/exam-react-dec-2023/README.md

 Here are listed all the locations.
 Each location contains image, restaurant type and name of the restaurant.
 The button "Details" is visible only to registered users.
 ![image](https://github.com/georgi-zlatev/exam-react-dec-2023/assets/9295068/625e91fe-08cf-44df-97c9-9c0d013ad40b)

-This is the view of the non-owner/non-publisher of the restaurant - the user can write reviews, see other reviews and go back to the list witl all locations:
+This is the view of the non-owner/non-publisher of the restaurant - the user can write reviews, see other reviews and go back to the list with all locations:
 ![image](https://github.com/georgi-zlatev/exam-react-dec-2023/assets/9295068/a55202ff-81ba-4ce0-a928-cd5652f56aee)